decuser/decuser.github.io/_posts/2023-01-31-xlib-basics.markdown

 * XWMHints - a struct containing window manager hints

 All of these are described in great detail in the Xlib Reference Manual (Vol. 2 of O'Reilly's Definitive Guides to the X Window System) cited at the top of the note.

+Here's the link to the source code for the program developed in the note.
+It is [available here](/assets/files/xlib/xlib-article-files.tar.gz)

 Reach out to me if you find any issues or have suggestions.